alonrbar/redux-classic/docs/index.md

 ### Ignoring Parts of the State

-You can use the `ignoreState` decorator to prevent particular properties of your components to be stored in the store.
+You can use the `ignoreState` decorator to prevent particular properties of your modules to be stored in the store.

 Example: